Nezteb/existence-is-pain/README.md

 # Existence Is Pain

-The name is based off of this scene from Rick & Morty: https://youtu.be/QrQZg-gNC_k?t=18s
+The name is based off of [this memorable scene](https://youtu.be/QrQZg-gNC_k?t=18s) from Rick & Morty.

-This is going to be a game a multiplayer version of the classic game Snake.
+This is going to be a large multiplayer version of the classic game Snake.
 The goal isn't to be original.
 I want to learn some stuff about video game programming, especially multiplayer game servers.

 # Client